-- 1. Does the justification effectively communicate the reasons behind the infeasibility of establishing a partnership at this time?
-(5 points) - 2.
-Is the plan to engage with and build partnership opportunities well-structured, comprehensive, and reflected in the proposed budget?
+- 1. Does the justification effectively communicate the reasons behind the current infeasibility of establishing a partnership?
+Is there a clear and compelling explanation of a plan to engage with and build partnership opportunities or broader support for the project?
+(10 points) - 2.
+Does the justification and engagement description demonstrate a profound understanding of community needs and priorities, emphasizing a community-centered approach?
+Are the proposed strategies tailored to address specific community challenges and enhance resilience?
 (5 points) - 3.
-Does the justification and plan demonstrate a deep understanding of community needs and priorities, emphasizing a community-centered approach?
-(5 points) - 4.
-Does the Applicant provide evidence of proactive efforts or initiatives to engage with the community despite the absence of a formal partnership?
+Do the letters of support verify this justification for lack of partnership?
 (5 points)

-See Appendix E. Option 2- Justification for Lack of Partnership to review the scoring criteria associated with each question.
+Refer to Appendix E. Option 2- Justification for Lack of Partnership to review the scoring criteria associated with each question.